MTV announces 'Catfish UK', coming next month

 — Catfish UK (@MTVCatfishUK) March 11, 2021

-In a preview clip of the series, which you can watch below, we see the new hosts react to various relationship revelations – including “an affair” and “a criminal”.
+In a preview clip of the series, which you can watch below, we see the new hosts react to various relationship revelations – including “an affair” and “a criminal” dater.
 You can watch that below.

 “As someone who has spent the most part of my career in the bubble of music and entertainment, Catfish UK is my first chance to connect with people in a completely different way, which is really exciting for me!”
 Adenuga explained.